rajeshsola/emblearning/bbb-porting/first-boot/simple.md

 `export PATH=$HOME/eworkdir/gcc-linaro-6.2.1/bin:$PATH`

-The above setting is temporary and applicable to current shell only, add this to ~/.bashrc or ~/.bash_profile to take this setting effective for every launch of new shell(~/.bashrc) or every login(~/.bash_profile
+The above setting is temporary and applicable to current shell only, add this to .bashrc or .bash_profile in your home directory to take this setting effective for every launch of new shell(.bashrc) or every login(.bash_profile) eg:-  `vi ~/.bashrc  #add above command at end of this file`

-Assuming you are using 32 bit system, follow [expert](expert.md) steps for 64 bit systems and betetr location for the toolchain
+These steps are assuming that you are using 32 bit system for Host, follow [expert](expert.md) steps for 64 bit Host machine and betetr location for the toolchain

 ## Building the kernel

-Extract the given tar ball with kernel source in workdir, i.e. ~/eworkdir, follow [expert](expert.md) for the making story behind KERNEL source
+Extract the given tar ball with kernel source in workdir, i.e. ~/eworkdir, follow [expert](expert.md) steps for the making story behind KERNEL source

 `tar -zxvf KERNEL.tar.gz -C ~/eworkdir`